Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Simulation Study

-For each scenario, we generate $1\,000$ Monte Carlo samples, and for each sample, $1\,000$ iterations are used for both bootstrap methods.
+For each scenario, we generate $1\,000$ Monte Carlo samples, and we consider $M=200$, $M=500$ and $M=1\,000$ iterations for both bootstrap methods.
 Table \ref{tab: simulation 3} summarizes the simulation results.
-For both scenarios, the native likelihood ratio method and quasi-score method have a significantly inflated type I error rate when the null hypothesis is true.
-The type I error rate for the \citet{lumley2014tests} method is larger than the nominal level under $H_0$ when the sample size is small, but it is approximately the same as those of the two bootstrap methods when the sample size is large.
-The type I error rates of both the bootstrap likelihood ratio method and the bootstrap quasi-score method are close to $0.05$ under $H_0$.
-On the other hand, the power of the proposed bootstrap methods are reasonable compared to the Lumley-Scott method.
+For both scenarios, the naive likelihood-ratio method and the quasi-score method have a significantly inflated type I error rate when the null hypothesis is true.
+The two naive methods are not theoretically valid because of the lack of design-effect corrections.
+The type I error rates of the \citet{lumley2014tests} method and the two proposed bootstrap testing methods are slightly larger than the nominal significance level under $H_0$, especially when the sample size is small.
+Besides, the power of the two bootstrap testing methods are reasonable compared to the Lumley-Scott method.
 The naive methods have slightly larger power but inflated type I error rates.
+In addition, we get similar test results regardless the number of bootstrap repetitions.